Mathias Flückiger

 Mathias Flückiger (born 27 September 1988) is a Swiss mountain bike racer.
 He rode at the cross-country event at the 2016 Summer Olympics, and 2020 Summer Olympics, where he won a silver medal.
 His brother Lukas is also a cyclist.
-In 2022 he was suspended for doping.
+In June 2022, he tested positive for zeranol during the Swiss national championships, which he won.
+He was temporarily suspended on 19 August 2022.
+He appealed the decision, and in December, his suspension was lifted.